OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 By the 2020s modern developments evolved REST with technologies such as GraphQL.
 In addition, the OpenAPI/Swagger specification became a widely adopted standard for describing REST APIs, enabling better integration and automation.

-### What is REST?

-REST is a set of rules and conventions for interacting with web resources.
-The key components of URI, HTTP Methods, Headers, and Status Codes support the principles of REST.

-#### URI
+### Uniform Resource Identifiers

-REST APIs use URIs (Uniform Resource Identifiers) to access resources and is therefore a crucial element of a REST Architecture.
+REST APIs use Uniform Resource Identifiers (URIs) to access resources.
+URIs are a crucial element of a REST Architecture.
 A URI is a string of characters that uniquely identifies a particular resource.
 URIs are used extensively on the internet to locate and interact with resources, such as web pages, files, and services.

 A URI consists of several components, each serving a specific purpose.
-The generic URI syntax as defined in [RFC3986](https://tools.ietf.org/html/rfc3986) as below:
+The generic URI syntax as defined in [RFC3986](https://tools.ietf.org/html/rfc3986) is below:

-> URI = scheme "://" authority "/" path [ "?" query ] [ "#" fragment ]
+> `URI = scheme "://" authority "/" path [ "?" query ] [ "#" fragment ]`

-For REST the **scheme**, is typically `HTTP` or `HTTPS` but generically indicates the protocol or method used to access the resource.
-Other common schemes include ftp, mailto, file, etc.
+For REST, the **scheme** is typically `HTTP` or `HTTPS` but generically indicates the protocol or method used to access the resource.
+Other common schemes include `ftp`, `mailto`, and `file`.

-The **authority** ispecifies the domain name or IP address of the server where the resource resides, and may include a port number.
+The **authority** specifies the domain name or IP address of the server where the resource resides, and may include a port number.
 It may also include userinfo as a subcomponent.

 The **path** specifies the specific location of the resource on the server.
 We are interested in the path of URI as the relationship between user and resources.
-For example, `https://api.example.com/admin/testing/report`, this shows report of testing, there is relationship between user admin and their reports.
+For example, `https://api.example.com/admin/testing/report` may show a test report.
+There is relationship between the user admin and their reports.

-The path of any URI will define REST API resource model, resources are separated by a forward slash and based on Top-Down design.
+The path of any URI will define a REST API resource model.
+Resources are separated by a forward slash and based on Top-Down design.

 For example:

 - `https://api.example.com/admin/testing/report`